 Countries often face similar challenges in statistical reporting on development finance.
 Through Peer Reviews on Development Finance Statistics, DAC members and the OECD jointly assess how countries collect, report and publish their data, so as to help them cope with an increasing demand for comprehensive, reliable and accessible statistics on development finance, in a context of frequent changes to the reporting requirements, staff-turnover and often complex, decentralised reporting systems.

-Latest review - Norway
+Latest review - Denmark

 Enhancing the quality and use of data on development finance